munjeni/newflasher/readme.md

 - Run Newflasher.
 Everything inside the folder will be flashed, so remember to remove files you don't want on your device beforehand.

 ### Build
-`make newflasher.[exe/x64/i386/arm32/arm64]`, exe referring to a Windows build, the rest being for Linux.
+`make newflasher.[exe/x64/i386/arm32/arm64]`, exe referring to a Windows build, the rest being for Linux and Android.

 ### Discussion
 [XDA Thread](https://forum.xda-developers.com/crossdevice-dev/sony/progress-newflasher-xperia-command-line-t3619426).